Today’s Creative Picnics

 In planning the menu, it’s a good idea to start with foods that can be made ahead of time and served either cold or at room temperature.
 Standards include good ole’ fried chicken, potato salad, and coleslaw.
 But how boring is this?
 Let’s think outside the box and get creative with the meal.
 Fabulous sandwiches, the ultimate outdoor convenience food, need never be dull.
 Experiment with fillings and vary the bread—try sourdough, black rye, or poppy seed.
 For example, how about a French baguette with mushroom stuffed tenderloin of beef or grilled vegetables with pesto and cheese enclosed in a hollowed-out loaf of Italian bread.
 Lobster, the perfect romantic picnic treat can be served in a variety of ways.
 And who doesn’t love a lobster roll?
 Cold soups, although not a traditional picnic food, are easy to transport and serve.
 In anticipation of hot summer afternoons, salads always have a place in the classic picnic basket.

 But if you want to forgo the food idea, a simple bottle of wine and crackers with cheese and fruit will do just as well.
 A picnic need not be centered on the food, but rather the intimate time you spend with someone enjoying the great outdoors.
 A picnic can be a simple lunch break or an evening of fun.
 Whether you’re alone or with someone the experience and the beauty is the same.

 A One-On-One Picnic

-This could very well be the easiest and the most rewarding picnic of all, when you connect with nature and embrace your life’s blessings.
+This could very well be the easiest and the most rewarding picnic of all when you connect with nature and embrace your life’s blessings.
 Here one can reflect overlooking inspiring beauty.
 I love to keep a beach chair and blanket in the trunk of my car from April to November for a spontaneous picnic.
-At a moments notice I can riffle though my refrigerator, grab a snack and be on my way.
+At a moments notice, I can rifle through my refrigerator, grab a snack and be on my way.
 Or if I’m out I can quickly pick-up a salad and head for the beach.
 If you’re not hungry, forgo the meal and grab a newspaper.
 Sometimes all you need is some one-on-one time with yourself to stimulate your senses and recharge the soul.